opendatasoft/ods-documentation-explore-api/source/includes/v2/_dataset.md

 ##### URL Parameters

-With the `select` clause you'll be able to chose which field to return for each record result (default to all), but also rename fields or compute new ones with functions.
+With the `select` clause, you'll be able to choose which fields to return for each record result (default to all), but also rename fields or compute new ones with functions.

 With the `where` clause you'll be able to filter the records results with given conditions.